jlleongarcia/jlleongarcia/content/blog/r_flexdashboards.md

 ---

-# R Flexdashboards
+## R Flexdashboards

-Flexdashboards are a powerful tool for creating dynamic, interactive dashboards within R. Developed by RStudio, they leverage the infrastructure of R Markdown to allow users to build robust visual displays of information.
+Flexdashboards are a powerful tool for creating **dynamic, interactive dashboards within R**.

+Developed by RStudio, they leverage the infrastructure of R Markdown to allow users to build robust visual displays of information.

 Flexdashboards support a variety of visual outputs, including tables, data frames, plots, and even more advanced interactive visualizations using packages such as plotly and leaflet.